Part of the complete guide to understanding addiction

 In a rehab center, opioid replacement medications will be available to the patient to minimize withdrawal symptoms.
 The two most common medications used as opioid replacements are Buprenorphine and Buprenorphine/Naltrexone.
 Buprenorphine is a partial opioid that occupies the same neurons in the brain that heroin does without producing the same effects.

-Buprenorphine/Naltrexone helps reduce cravings, withdrawal symptoms and thoughts to want to use heroin.
-Using opioid replacements can allow an individual to be weaned off of heroin while also treating the withdrawal symptoms.
+Buprenorphine/Naltrexone helps reduce cravings, withdrawal symptoms, and thoughts to want to use heroin.
+Using opioid replacements can allow an individual to be weaned off of heroin while also treating withdrawal symptoms.
 The physician will eventually try to wean the patient off of the opioid replacement medications.
-However, if the patient relapses, then the opioid replacement medications can be given long-term to prevent future relapses.
+However, if the patient relapses, then opioid replacement medications can be given long-term to prevent future relapses.

 Regular drug consumption steals the body of essential nutrients.
 Studies have shown that those recovering from addictions do best on a low-glycemic, dopamine-boosting diet that includes a high amount of protein and foods rich in fiber and unsaturated fats.

-Exercises such as yoga, swimming, tennis and aerobics are extremely beneficial for recovery.
-Exercise give a person positive ways to occupy themselves and help them to access states of calm and happiness without the need for drug consumption.
+Exercises such as yoga, swimming, tennis, and aerobics are extremely beneficial for recovery.
+Exercise gives a person positive ways to occupy themselves and helps them to access states of calm and happiness without the need for drug consumption.

 The support of being around other people who are recovering and creating positive changes for themselves can have a beneficial impact on your road to recovery.
 If you or a loved one is suffering from drug abuse, contact Avenues Recovery so we can help you begin your journey to sobriety.